Jxst-Felix/Jxst-Felix/README.md

 I don't have time to make this README.md fancy just yet but I'll eventually come back and update my README.md with a better entry on it.

-# Here are my other interests:
+# Here are my main interests:

 ## Programming
 I know C/C++, Java, and Python, currently working on a ML based thesis project using Python.
 I also know the basics of SQL based databases.